newaeonweb/laravel-angular-promo-1/READNE.md

+# Laravel Restful API using Docker/Docker-compose in three steps.

+In this post serie we will see how to set up an environment for developing Laravel applications using **Docker** and **Docker-compose**.
+In addition we will see the basic functionalities of **Eloquent ORM** and some relationships between Models.
+Our goal is to build a **Restful API**.

+> This post was inpired by the book: [Hands-On Full Stack Web Development with Angular 6 and Laravel 5](https://www.packtpub.com/web-development/hands-full-stack-web-development-angular-6-and-laravel-5), from [Fernando Monteiro](http://newaeonweb.com.br/about/), released on July/2018 by [Packt](https://www.packtpub.com/).

+So let's split this tutorial in three steps.
+Let's see the first step right now:

-# Preparing the Docker/Docker-compose environment
+# 1. Preparing the Docker/Docker-compose environment.
 First we are going to create the foundation (Dockerfile, Docker-compose) files for the application.

 1. Create a new folder on your machine.
 2. Inside the  newly created folder, create another folder called **docker**.
 3. Inside the **docker** folder, add two folders, one called: **nginx** and another called: **php-fpm**.

-## Setting up Docker, MySQL, Nginx and PHP
+## Setting up Docker, MySQL, Nginx and PHP.

 1. Inside the **nginx** folder add the following file called: `nginx.conf` with the following code: